 Workers’ comp provides medical expenses and wage replacement for employees who become injured on the job.
 When an employee is bitten by a dog while at work, he or she may even have a separate claim against the owner on top of receiving workers’ comp.
 Third-party claims provide injured employees with additional compensation for their pain and suffering as well as other damages and losses not recognized or covered under workers’ compensation.

-Get expert legal advice from a Tampa dog bite lawyer.
+Get expert legal advice from a lawyer.
 Tampa residents have turned to for years for help collecting damages on a dog bite case.
-Call Winters & Yonker today at (813) 223-6200 and find out if you are entitled to collect damages for:
+Call Winters & Yonker today to find out if you are entitled to collect damages for:

 - Current and future medical bills